adrianmatkowski01/Account/README.md

 # Account
-A simple account program that uses a bit of basic cryptography
+A simple account program that uses a bit of basic cryptography and has a GUI
-# To Be Added
-- GUI
-- Comments
-- Ability to add multiple accounts
 # Requirements
 - cryptography - pip install cryptography
 - os
 - json
-- tkinter (SoonTM)
+- tkinter